Bronkoknorb/type-draw-type-game/README.md

 Prerequisites:

-- Install Java (tested with version 17)
+- Install Java (tested with JDK version 21)

 Run the server in development mode: